jquadrino/madeira/README.md

 Madeira
 ======

 A GStreamer plugin for segmenting everything using Segment-Anything v2.
-Choose between rust or python, each utilize ONNX runtime.

 ## Models